azavea/nasa-hyperspectral/docs/arch/v1/README.md

 <img width="800" alt="Arch No Supervisor" src="img/arch_supervisor.dot.png">

 The reasonable question is should there be some supervisor that schedules the input user messages and sends messages into an appropriate queue.
 Supervisor is intentionally moved out of this diagram and it is probably on the application level and not a first citizen of this streaming application itself.

-### Next steps

-The next step would be to map the described high level diagram to the exsiting set of tools.

-* Architecture and execution, what tools should be used to describe the diagram and to execute it
-  * AWS Step function, airflow, nextflow
-  * AWS Batch or K8S
-* Stream selection
-  * Kafka, SQS, Pulsar
-* MVP
-  * Build some working prototype with activator and processor
-  * The goal is to look at how viable the proposed architure would be, what are the issues
-  * Determine how modules can interact or should they interact with each other
-* Consumers abstraction
-  * In the proposed architecture it is not clea how the processor should be implemented
-  * It is possible to implement a generic consumer that would be responsible for the application